sersoft-gmbh/auth-scope/README.md

 -   `exactMatchRegExp`: Returns a pattern that matches a scope string that contains **exactly** the same access ranges.
 Not more and not less.
 -   `containsAllRegExp`: Returns a pattern that matches a scope string that contains **all** access ranges, but is allowed to contain more.
 -   `containsAnyRegExp`: Returns a pattern that matches a scope string that contains **any** access ranges.
 A match is made as soon as one access range is contained.

+## Documentation

+The API is documented using header doc.
+If you prefer to view the documentation as a webpage, there is an [online version](https://sersoft-gmbh.github.io/AuthScope) available for you.

 ## Contributing